yuvikasardana/TOPSIS_text_summarization_models/README.md

-# TOPSIS on Pre-Trained "Text Summarization" Models
+# TOPSIS on Pre-Trained Text Summarization Models

 ## Overview
 This project evaluates various pre-trained text summarization models using multiple performance metrics and ranks them using the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) method.
 The models used in this study include: